- Dr Andrew Hom

 - Research Interests

-- Classical realism, International Relations, International theory, just war theory, Social constructivism, Narratives, methodology in the social sciences, timing / time / temporality, International Security, critical security studies, Process / Figurational Sociology, disciplinary history
+- International Relations, International theory, Social constructivism, Narratives, timing / time / temporality, International Security, critical security studies, Process / Figurational Sociology, disciplinary history, classical realism

 Ph.D., International Politics, Aberystwyth University | 2013

 M.A., Political Science (with honours), University of Kansas | 2008

 B.A., Religious Studies, University of Kansas | 2001

 B.F.A., Industrial Design, University of Kansas | 2001

 2020 | International Relations and the Problem of Time (Oxford University Press).

 2020 | Special Issue: The Social Life of Time (Politics theme), Time & Society.

 2017 | Moral Victories: The Ethics of Winning Wars (Oxford University Press, with Kurt Mills and Cian O’Driscoll)